johnexzy/AfroDAO/README.md

 ### **Welcome 👋**
-This is a demo DAO project build in compliance to completion of a buildspace "Build your own DAO with Javascript"
+This is a demo DAO project built in compliance to completion of a buildspace "Build your own DAO with Javascript"

 1. Run `npm install` at the root of your directory
 2. Run `npm start` to start the project